 Take Some Photos at the Popeye Character Trail

-A unique and silly spot to stop, the Popeye Character Trail is a short trail that features a collection of statues of characters from the classic Popeye animated TV show.
-Wimpy, Olive, and Cole Oyl can all be found here, and a new statue is added each year.
+A unique and silly spot to stop, the Popeye Character Trail is a short trail that features a collection of statues of classic Popeye characters.
+Wimpy, Olive, and Cole Oyl can all be found here, and each statue has a QR code that shares more information about the characters.

 Get Your Thrills on Chestnut Mountain Resort’s Alpine Slide